Phyllocontin Side Effects

 - unusual tiredness or weakness

 - vomiting of blood or material that looks like coffee grounds

-Some side effects of aminophylline may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Incidence not known
+Some aminophylline side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:Incidence not known

 - trouble sleeping

 Applies to aminophylline: compounding powder, intravenous solution, oral solution, oral tablet, oral tablet extended release, rectal suppository

 Most of the side effects of aminophylline (the active ingredient contained in Phyllocontin) (theophylline) have been dependent on serum concentrations.
 Generally, theophylline serum concentrations ranging from 10 to 20 mcg/mL are considered therapeutic, and serum concentrations greater than 20 mcg/mL are associated with greater toxicity.